Valuative invariants for large classes of matroids: Applications to basic valuative invariants

 The natural step now is to compute the Ehrhart polynomials of cuspidal matroids.
-This allows us to describe the Ehrhart polynomials of elementary split matroids by applying Theorem \ref{thm:main}, and thus generalizes the results of Hanely et al.\ \cite{hanely}.
+This allows us to describe the Ehrhart polynomials of elementary split matroids by applying Theorem~\ref{thm:main}, and thus generalizes the results of Hanely, Martin, McGinnis, Miyata, Nasr, Vindas-Mel\'endez, and Yin \cite{hanely}.

-In \cite[Theorem 1.1]{fan-li} Fan and Li derived an intricate formula for the Ehrhart polynomial of an arbitrary Schubert matroid.
-The formula is difficult to handle, unless the Schubert matroid under consideration is particularly well-structured.
-Fortunately, it suffices to our purposes, because when restricting to the cuspidal matroids, it reduces to the following.
+In \cite[Theorem~1.1]{fan-li} Fan and Li derived an intricate formula for the Ehrhart polynomial of an arbitrary Schubert matroid.
+Their formula is difficult to handle, unless the Schubert matroid under consideration is particularly well-structured.
+Fortunately, it suffices to our purposes, because when restricting to the cuspidal matroids, it reduces to a more tractable expression.